CalumKwan/coliee-site/README.md

 ## Development Guidelines

 - **Component-Based Architecture**: Reuse React components to maintain a modular and maintainable codebase.
+- **TypeScript**: The project is now using TypeScript for improved type safety and development experience.
+Ensure new files are created with the `.tsx` extension.
 - **Styling**: Use `globals.css` for global styles and `variables.scss` for SCSS variables.
 - **Routing**: Next.js handles routing based on the file structure in the `pages` directory.
 Ensure new pages follow the existing structure.
+- **Modals and Forms**: Utilize modals for forms and user interactions where appropriate, maintaining a consistent user experience.

 ## Contact Information